rubin-dp0/dp1-sci-prep-seminars/galaxies/galaxies-demo_cmd.md

 ### 3.4.
 Examine the color-magnitude diagram.

+The $(g-i)$ vs. $i$ color-magnitude diagram for a random set of field galaxies can now be found in the Active Chart window.

+This will be the basis of comparison for the $(g-i)$ vs. $i$ color-magnitude diagram for galaxies in a rich cluster that will be shown later in this tutorial.

 <img src="images/screenshot_3.png" alt="Results view with color-magnitude diagram for field galaxies." width="800"/>

 Figure 4: The resulting view after applying the plot updates.
 Note that the Active Chart now contains the $g-i$ vs. $i$ color-magnitude diagram for extended objects in a random field of DP0.2.
 The object in the highlighted row in the table in the bottom panel is indicated by the orange symbol in the Active Chart plot.